 The Board Oversight RPT Committee (BORC) created in September 2013 governed by a Charter, assists the Board in performing its oversight functions for avoiding potential conflicts of interest of shareholders, board members, management, and other stakeholders of PNB Group.
 The Committee is composed of at least three (3) members of the board of directors, two (2) of whom are independent directors, including the chairperson.
-The Chief Compliance Officer or Chief Audit Executive may sit as resource persons in the Committee.
+The Chief Compliance Officer and Chief Audit Executive should sit as non-voting members in the Committee.